Program Overview

 How long will it take to complete the degree?

-Students typically complete this degree in four years.
+Students typically complete this degree in five years, though a maximum of eight years is permitted.